Learn More and ApplySpeech Language Pathology (MS)

 Research Curriculum: Students learn about basic research methods within the discipline, explore the evidence base of speech-language pathology and related professions, and apply knowledge gained to clinical practices by completing a comprehensive literature review.

 Clinical Curriculum: According to the ASHA certification standards (2020), students must complete at least 400 hours of supervised clinical experience with individuals who present a variety of communication disorders across the age range and from culturally and linguistically diverse backgrounds.
 Students begin building their foundational clinical skills through a series of clinical simulations.
-Next, students engage in 4 quarters of clinical practica at the DePaul University Clinic.
+Next, students engage in 4 quarters of clinical practicum at the DePaul University Clinic.
 The clinic accepts clients from the community ranging in age from young children through adults and with a variety of communication and swallowing disorders to provide our SLP students with a breath of clinical experiences.
-In addition, each student completes two advanced practica of at least 10 weeks duration.
+In addition, each student completes two advanced practicums of at least 10 weeks duration.
 These involve externship experiences in school, clinic, or hospital placements.

 Learning Outcomes